 It seems like every celebrity is coming out with a beauty line, and Selena Gomez has hopped on to the trend.
 She launched Rare Beauty in 2020, and it's a fan obsession!
 But is the brand cruelty-free and vegan?
 The answer isn't so simple.

-Rare Beauty's cruelty-free status is in a grey area.
-It does not conduct animal testing on its products, but it does not clarify whether its ingredients are tested on animals.
+Rare Beauty is cruelty-free.
+It doesn't conduct animal testing on its products, nor does it distribute its cosmetics where animal testing is required by law.
 Rare Beauty has products free of animal-derived ingredients, but we do not consider it a vegan brand.

 Let's start by saying we love Selena's authentic beauty messages she's sending out to the world through her cosmetics.
 The brand stands against setting unrealistic standards of perfection and hiding what makes each person unique.

 "Being rare is about being comfortable with yourself.
 I've stopped trying to be perfect.
 I just want to be me."
 Says Selena on her Rare Beauty website.